PersonalizedTravelMonitor/Documents/Report.md

 For handling the best compatibility across the development and the production environment we used [Docker](https://www.docker.com/what-docker), a container-based solution that allowed us to develop without worrying about having the same packages/operating systems.
 We used an existing Docker configuration, called [Laradock](http://laradock.io/)

+We kept track of the development using [git](https://git-scm.com/) and hosted the project on [GitHub](https://github.com/) as a public repository since we decided that there was no point in hiding the code and it could be useful to others developing for the same problematic.
+Mostly the development took place on the `master` branch but sometiems we created feature branches when we were making braking changes and did not want to distrupt other developers.
+Examples of branches are the `push-notifications` branch and `improve-UI` branch.

+We decided to keep track of the work to be done using a [Kanban board](https://leankit.com/learn/kanban/kanban-board/) 3-column approach, keeping track using the Projects feature of GitHub.
+You can [see the Kanban board here](https://github.com/PersonalizedTravelMonitor/Application/projects/1).

 ### Patterns

 Since, according to the requirement analysis, we had to develop a Web Application we decided to use an **MVC (Model View Controller)** approach for the main parts of our project.
 Some other parts, mainly the one that takes care of periodically checking if there are delays/events for the registered trip was developed similar to a **Broker/Worker** structure but it is a bit simpler, implemented, for example, without queues or complex services to hanle the tasks.